TSELab/IoT-Device-Hacking/diffbom/README.md

 DiffBOM
 ====

-A tool for determining SBOM coverage of IoT file systems.
+A tool for determining SBOM coverage of IoT file systems and docker images.
 WIP paper describing this tool is available at zhiruih/diffbom-paper.

 # How to use

+dockerConn pulls docker images from Docker Hub and extract into a file system.
+First initialize with dockerConn.initDocker(), then extract with dockerConn.pullXtractImage(imgName, saveDirName).

 bomParser parses SBOMs.
-Currently supports SPDX (requires spdx/tools-python) and opkg metadata.
+Currently supports SPDX and opkg/dpkg metadata.
 - To parse SPDX, use bomParser.spdx.parseSpdx(spdxFileLoc_str)
 - To parse opkg metadata, use bomParser.opkg.readInfoDir(metadataDir_str)